stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 More or less, yes.
-You would have-- yeah.
+You would have-- Yeah.
 The equator would have the highest gravity, and the poles would have the lowest gravity.
 And I'm gonna give you another point for understanding that [__TIM:__ Ah!] because that's very good.

 #### TIM